 P.S.
 If you’re specifically looking for the original slow cooker version of the recipe, it’s stored for posterity on this page.

-- 1 tb. olive oil or other oil of choice
+- 1 tbsp olive oil or other oil of choice

-- 2 cans green jackfruit in water or brine, thoroughly rinsed and drained; seeds removed and center "core" pieces chopped
+- 2 20 oz. cans green jackfruit in brine thoroughly rinsed and drained; seeds removed and center "core" pieces chopped

 - jackfruit carnitas spice blend (recipe below)